 THOMPSON, Edward John.
 Hazel Grove, Stockport 9.4.1886 — Bledlow, Buckinghamshire 28.4.1946.
 British Wesleyan Missionary and Author in India.
 Son of John Moses Th. (d.
-1894), a missionary in South India, born during the family’s furlough in England.
-Studies at Richmond Theological College (ordained 1910) and London (M.A.).
-Came to India in 1910, worked as teacher of English, later Vice-Principal at Bankura Wesleyan College.
+1894), a missionary in South India, and his wife Elizabeth, born during the family’s furlough in England.
+Educated in Bath, for a while worked in a bank.
+Studied at Richmond Theological College (ordained 1910) and London (M.A.).
+Came to India in 1910, worked as teacher of English, later Vice-Principal at Bankura Wesleyan College in Bengal.
 In 1916-18 war service in Mesopotamia.
 He became friend of Tagore (later estranged) and, as a critic of the colonial rule, personally knew Gandhi, Nehru and Iqbal.
 Returned to England in 1923 and resigned from priesthood.
 University Lecturer in Bengali at Oxford from 1923.
 Ph.D.
-1926.
+1926 London.
 Several visits to India.
-Married 1919 Theodora Jessup, two sons.
+Married 1919 Theodosia Jessup, two sons.

 Publications: Transl. from Bengali with A. M. Spencer: Bengali Religious Lyrics. Śākta.
 103 p.
 Calcutta & Oxford 1923.